ChristopherFritz/BookWalker-Screenshot-Simulator/README.md

 This code is a proof-of-concept.

-The idea was to be able to back-up BookWalker purchases and run them through Mokuro.
+The idea was to be able to back-up BookWalker purchases and to be able to run them through Mokuro.

 However, because of the need to crop images (an extra step) and because the original JPEG image files are not accessible as they are when buying from Kobo or Amazon, I decided to stick with buying manga through Kobo.

-If BookWalker updates their website's HTML, this code may cease to function.

 ## Software Requirements